chr-ber/ActiveDirectoryAccountManager/README.md

 ![Application Image](https://raw.githubusercontent.com/ChrisLeeBearger/ActiveDirectoryAccountManager/master/doc/app_image_01.png)

+## Features

+* Change all your Active Directory user passwords in one place
+* Set one password for all your accounts (obviously less secure and might conflict with your companies password policy)
+* Set a different password for each of your accounts
+* Set one or multiple random passwords at once
+* Global configuration for domains (once setup for all users)
+* User based settings for
+  * Color theme
+  * Window stay on top

 ## How it Works

 * Searches user accounts in all configured domains based on the [sAMAccountName](https://docs.microsoft.com/en-us/windows/win32/ad/naming-properties#samaccountname) of the user currently running the app.
 This means that relevant user accounts are only found in case there is a naming convention applied to the sAMAccountName across all domains. (e.g.  DOMAIN1\\**jdoe**, DOMAIN2\\**jdoe**, DOMAIN3\\**jdoe**,...)